Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Synthetic data benchmarks

 To further evaluate the use of our spatially informed null model we examine a family of synthetic data benchmarks, testing performance over a range of data parameter values.
 Again we consider data sets drawn from the superposition of normal distributions given in Eq.~(\ref{eq:03}).
 We begin by testing the effect of separation between the two parts of the distribution.
 We note that for the symmetric case of $-\mu_1=\mu_2=\mu$, $\sigma_1=\sigma_2=\sigma$, and $\eta=1/2$, the distribution in Eq.~(\ref{eq:03}) is unimodal if $\mu\le\sigma$ and bimodal if $\mu>\sigma$.
 Thus, setting $\sigma=1$, the value $\mu=1$ is something of a critical value for performance testing: for $\mu\le1$ the use of our null model should not identify multiple subpopulations since the underlying data comes from a unimodal distribution, while for $\mu>1$ two subpopulations should be identified, corresponding to bimodality of the distribution, roughly separated at $x_{\text{cut}}=0$.

 We consider six different cases corresponding to increased separation, i.e., stronger bimodality: $-\mu_1=\mu_2=\mu=0.8$, $1.0$, $1.2$, $1.5$, $1.8$, and $2.0$, in each case drawing a dataset of size $N=10^3$ with other parameters $\sigma_1=\sigma_2=\sigma=1$ and $\eta=1/2$.
 We proceed by sweeping over a range of the local connectivity parameter $r$, and cut location $x_{\text{cut}}$ for a heat map of the modularity $Q$, making an appropriate choice (if possible) for $r$ for a heat map of the entries of the modularity matrix $B=A-P$, and plotting the density of the raw data partitioned as best as possible into two subpopulations (blue circles and red triangles) along with the underlying density (black dashed curve).
 In Fig.~\ref{fig2} we plot the results for $\mu=0.8$ in panels (a)--(c), for $\mu=1.0$ in panels (d)--(f), and for $\mu=1.2$ in panels (g)--(i).
 We continue in Fig.~\ref{fig3} for $\mu=1.5$ in panels (a)--(c), for $\mu=1.8$ in panels (d)--(f), and for $\mu=2.0$ in panels (g)--(i).
 Beginning at smaller values of $\mu$ in Fig.~\ref{fig2}, the modularity heat maps for $\mu=0.8$ and $1.0$ [Fig.~\ref{fig1}(a) and (d)] show no significant local maxima of $Q$ near the bulk of the data.
 Instead, the most significant local maxima lie towards the periphery of the data.
 Choosing $r=0.4$ and $0.5$ for illustration, we can see that no significant portions of the modularity matrix share signs, implying no strong partition of the data in terms of modularity.
 In both cases the strongest partition separates only a tail of the data.
 Note that in both these cases no strong partition should be expected since the underlying distribution is unimodal.
+This is in contrast with the methods shown in Fig.~\ref{fig0}, which identified subpopulations even in a distribution without a clear presence of multimodality.